Hamza-S/BookStore/README.md

 # instabook-bookstore

 An e-commerce web app that sells books.
 Features a beautiful UI for browsing books, adding reviews, and for registering as a new user.
-Contains admin page to monitor book sales, as well as a REST API for fetching book or order information.
+Contains cart and payment page to place orders, as well as an admin page to monitor book sales, and a REST API for fetching book or order information.

 ![Home Page](screenshots/instabook.png)
 ![Review Page](screenshots/instabook_review.png)